aza0092/Refactoring-to-Patterns-Notes/README.md

 # CH9: Protection
 ## Introduce Null Objects
 - If you have conditional logic that checks for null value, refactor it to use a Null Object
-- This benifit removes the need to check whether a field or variable is null by making it possible to always call the field or variable safely
+- This benefit removes the need to check whether a field or variable is null by making it possible to always call the field or variable **safely**

 ## Strategy:
 - 1. Create a null object by applying Extract Subclass